Shannon Gaels GAA: 2000s

-In 2005, a new management team of Josie O'Shea, Mike Ryan, Eamon Keane and JT McMahon were put in place.
+In 2005, a new management team were put in place.
 Promotion to Division 1 of the league followed.
-However, the senior team were unable to reach the quarter finals for the first time in three years.
+However, the senior team were unable to reach the quarter-finals for the first time in three years.
 The Senior B championship beckoned and after good wins over Kilrush and Kildysart, the Gaels defeated O'Curry's to win the Scales Cup for the first time.

-In 2006, Aidan Moloney was appointed manager and after a first round defeat at the hands of St Senan's Kilkee the pressure was on.
-However, Liscannor were defeated soon after to set up a quarter final tie with Lissycasey.
+In 2006, the club beat Liscannor to set up a quarter final tie with Lissycasey.
 The Gaels led by three points with time running out before an opportunist goal for Lissycasey resulted in a replay.
 The Gaels again led in the replay before the game was tied at the end of normal time before Lissycasey ran out winners in extra time.

-The Gaels' 2007 season was not very successful with relegation from Cusack Cup and also a failure to reach the quarter finals after a heart breaking defeat to Doonbeg in the last round robin match.
+The Gaels' 2007 season saw relegation from Cusack Cup and also a failure to reach the quarter-finals after a defeat to Doonbeg in the last round robin match.

-In 2008, Shannon Gaels reached the quarter final where they were beaten by St. Senan's Kilkee.
+In 2008, Shannon Gaels reached the quarter-final where they were beaten by St. Senan's Kilkee.
 The club regained their Cusack Cup status despite losing the Garry Cup final to Cooraclare.

-2009 was a very poor year for the Gaels.
-Relegation battles resulted in both the Cusack Cup and the Senior championship and the club survived at both levels.
+In 2009, relegation battles resulted in both the Cusack Cup and the Senior championship and the club survived at both levels.